The Delta Variant and Children: What Parents Need to Know

 As vaccination rates have risen, measures designed to limit the spread of COVID-19 like mask mandates and capacity limits have been relaxed.
 But recently, the more contagious Delta variant has become dominant in the United States, according to the Centers for Disease Control and Prevention (CDC).

-As of this blog’s posting, only kids 12 and older have been approved by the Food and Drug Administration to receive the Pfizer-BioNTech vaccine—which leaves millions of children currently unprotected.
+As of this blog’s latest update, only kids 5 and older have been approved by the Food and Drug Administration to receive the Pfizer-BioNTech vaccine—which still leaves younger children unprotected.
 So, how should families who have unvaccinated little ones keep them safe?
 Michael Smit, MD, MSPH, Hospital Epidemiologist and Medical Director of Infection Prevention and Control at Children’s Hospital Los Angeles, shares his advice.

 First, what are COVID-19 variants?

 Each time the virus passes from person to person, it can mutate into a variant.
 Genetic variants of SARS-CoV-2 have been emerging throughout the world since the beginning of the pandemic.
 Some variants—though not all—can become more contagious, harder to treat or more deadly.

 According to the CDC, the Delta variant is more contagious.
 Does this make children under 12—who are not eligible for the vaccine—at greater risk for becoming infected?

 The Delta variant is estimated to be up to two times more contagious than the initial SARS-CoV-2 virus.
 There is concern that because we don’t have a vaccine approved for children less than 12 years old, that group is at more risk right now.

 Does the Delta variant cause more serious disease?

 We don’t have evidence that it causes more severe disease than previous strains.

 Do we know if the Delta variant is more likely to cause multisystem inflammatory syndrome in children (MIS-C), the rare but serious condition that has been associated with COVID-19?